SrijanBadhya/Debsoc/Running the PES Debsoc.md

 (The cause of this decision was the Debsoc getting pissed by MUN marketing one day, but we couldn't announce that we were banning mun posts, so we said we were banning all posts).

 I think this was rather dumb,
-- especially since the Debsoc desires to do marketing in other groups later.
-It makes us look hypocritical and shitty when the Debsoc markets itself in a Write Angle group but doesn't allow Write Angle events to be marketed in the Debsoc group.
+- especially since the we later desire to do marketing in other groups ourselves.
+It makes us look hypocritical and shitty when the Debsoc markets itself in a Write Angle group but doesn't allow Write Angle events to be marketed in the Debsoc group. (which affects how con
 - We should be able to tolerate MUN marketing.
 Most people who have been recruited into Debsoc are loyal enough to not leave anyway.
 A little bit of MUN marketing won't convince them, and we shouldn't show our fragile egos by saying, "Don't join, MUN is trash".
 - If someone is actually destined for MUNsoc, then it's evil of us to prevent MUNsoc marketing from reaching them for the sake of keeping them in our club.
 We are then basically the witch who keeps Rapunzel locked in a tower to prevent her from leaving and following her destiny, just so that we can extract more value out of her and her hair.